Nutrition Facts about Oatmeal and Incredible Health Benefits

 Our research about oatmeal nutrition facts shows that it contains protein.
 A half-cup of oatmeal contains 13 grams of protein and one small quarter cup of oatmeal provides you with almost 100% of the recommended daily intake of Magnus.

 Surprisingly, it is a great source of long-lasting energy.
-Because of the presence of beta-glucan – a soluble fiber which makes gel in the GI tract – a gel reduces the gastric emptying time.
+Because of the presence of beta-glucan – a soluble fiber that makes gel in the GI tract – a gel reduces the gastric emptying time.
 Hence allowing more energy to your body.

-Oatmeal is Good in Celiac Disease:
+Good for Celiac Disease:

 Individuals who suffer from celiac disease and gluten sensitivity need a gluten-free diet because their health condition does not allow them to consume gluten.
 Oatmeal is the ultimate solution for individuals with celiac disease and gluten sensitivity.